 Drosera drummondii Species Profile

-Drosera drummondii is a scrambling species of tuberous sundew native to Western Australia.
-The plant grows a long glabrous stem, which can reach over a meter in length.
+Drosera drummondii grows a long glabrous stem, which can reach over a meter in length.
+The stem usually scrambles amongst surrounding vegetation, although specimens growing in exposed environments can be shorter and self supporting.
 The leaves typically emerge in groups of three (although older nodes will grow another leaf or two), with one leaf having an especially long petiole to latch onto surrounding vegetation.
 The flowers are large, and typically pink or white.
-It has a wide range and grows sandy soils, usually somewhat near the coast.
+The styles are are filiform and branch only at their point of attachment, appearing as simple straight tufts at a glance.

 D. drummondii near Jurien Bay.
 Note the scrambling habit.